Kafka's Opening —

 The new space would attract digital media students as well as game studio workers nearby.
 Hence, for the exhibit, I went more digital — I created sixteen pieces of colourful digital illustrations honouring summer sports and activities, as well as a love for coffee.

-It was a huge learning process figuring out the whole process from design to implementation of putting on an art exhibition — with designing the pieces, figuring out installation layout, as well as printing, trimming, framing, and installing the pieces.
+It was a huge learning process figuring out the whole process from design to implementation of putting on an art exhibition — with designing the pieces, figuring out installation layout, as well as print production, trimming, framing, and installing the pieces.

 At the time, I was also working on another digital media project (Music Holograms) full-time, so I did not get much sleep and hence called this exhibit Summer Daze, Sleepless Nights.